alelizalde/chat-app/README.md

 Details
 --------------
 I decided to use kafka to store and handle messages on the chat using kafka topics as chat rooms and topic consumer groups as user ids logged into a chat room, this is giving me the ability to send the messages to all users subscribed/listening to a chat room.
-I also implemented a cassandra cluster to store metadata including valid/registered users, ignored contacts and a kafka offset tracker to registry who send what messages and ignore them when a user does not what to receive messages from a specific contact.
+I also implemented a cassandra cluster to store metadata including valid/registered users, ignored contacts when a user does not want to receive messages from a specific sender.

 Project anatomy
 --------------